koaning/arxiv-frontpage/README.md

 This will give a menu that you can use to select the subset selection method.
 You can annotate on a sentence-level or abstract-level and select from a number of tricks to find an interesting subset.

-In terms of modelling, this project employes a sentence-model that makes a prediction per sentence.
-It's possibly not _the_ most performany modelling approach, but it is easy to interpret.
+In terms of modelling, this project employs a sentence-model that makes a prediction per sentence.
+It's possibly not _the_ most performant modelling approach, but it is easy to interpret.
 It also helps make the model more understandable in the UI.

 ![](/images/sentence-model.png)